EliHei/SeqLearn/docs/HyperparameterOptimization/hyperopt.md

 ```

 Hyper-parameter optimization for an embedding method implementation method.
-You can specify the embedding method to function `optmize` and the best choice for parameters.
+You can specify the embedding method to function `optimize` and the best choice for parameters.
 The `optimize` function takes the following arguments:

 ### Arguments